 In Clarksburg, a lot of people use the subway to get to work every day though Clarksburg is a relatively small town.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 Clarksburg is an extremely ethnically-diverse town.
 The people who call Clarksburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Clarksburg residents report their race to be White, followed by Asian.
+The greatest number of Clarksburg residents report their race to be Asian, followed by White.
 Clarksburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.86% of the town’s residents.
-Important ancestries of people in Clarksburg include Irish, English, Italian, and Nigerian.
+People of Hispanic or Latino origin account for 12.70% of the town’s residents.
+Important ancestries of people in Clarksburg include Irish, English, African, and Italian.

 The most common language spoken in Clarksburg is English.
 Other important languages spoken here include Spanish and Chinese.